jschlackman/LuxaforOnAir/README.md

 ## Requirements

-* **Windows 10 version 1903 (May 2019 Update)** is required.
+* **Windows 10 version 1903 (May 2019 Update)** or later is required (or any version of Windows 11).
 Earlier versions of Windows do not have the 'microphone in use' notification feature that this app relies on.
-* **[.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer)** runtime (or later) is required, but this is installed by default with all versions of Windows 10 currently supported by Microsoft.
+* **[.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer)** runtime (or later) is required, but this is installed by default with all versions of Windows 10 and 11 currently supported by Microsoft.
-* The built-in notification icon that indicates when the microphone is in use must be visible in the notification area (this is the default setting in Windows).
-If the user hides it in the notification overflow area, this app will not be able to detect when the microphone is in use.
 * The official [Luxafor software](https://luxafor.com/download/) is **not** required, but if it is installed it should not be run at the same time as Luxafor On Air.
 The official software will override color changes made by this app.

 ## Development